 We are committed to making university education an achievable option for a wider range of people and seek to recruit students from diverse socio-economic, cultural and educational backgrounds.
 We are committed to supporting all our students in achieving their potential both during and after their courses.

 Exceptionally, applicants who do not meet these course entry requirements may still be considered if the course team judges the application demonstrates additional strengths and alternative evidence.
-This might, for example, be demonstrated by: related academic or work experience; the quality of the personal statement; a strong academic or other professional reference; or a combination of these factors.
+This might, for example, be demonstrated by: related academic or work experience; the quality of the personal statement; or a combination of these factors.

 The course team seeks to recruit students who can demonstrate:

 All classes are conducted in English.
 If English is not your first language you will be asked to provide evidence of your English language ability when you enrol.